Updated: Sep 21, 2022

 Stock up on alcohol at duty-free

-Iceland is incredibly expensive, and that applies to alcohol as well.
+Iceland is quite expensive, and that applies to alcohol as well.
 Thanks to high taxes on liquor, any drinks that you buy at a bar are going to be astronomically expensive.
 Wine, beer, and spirits are going to be significantly cheaper if you buy them before leaving the airport.
 Another tip for camping in Iceland is to bring a refillable water bottle.
 You’ll save plenty of money by drinking fresh, clean water from the tap.

 Buy groceries as soon as you arrive

-You’ll hopefully have planned out your menu in advance, so you know which types of non-perishables like pasta, rice, canned products, and snacks like nuts, granola, and crackers you need to buy.
+You’ll hopefully have planned out your menu in advance so you know which types of non-perishables like pasta, rice, canned products, and snacks like nuts, granola, and crackers you need to buy.
 Hopefully, your campervan will also come with a cooler or mini fridge, perfect for stocking cheese, fruits, veggies, and the famous Icelandic yogurt, Skyr.
 Pick up what you need for the next few days and then refill when you get to the next big city or town (Vik in the south or Akureyri in the north).

 Get paper or PDF copies of maps and guides

 We all love Google Maps.
 I mean, honestly, what did any of us do before GPS was invented?
 And I’m not referring to MapQuest.
-There were days, before the technological revolution, where we relied on good old fashioned hold-them-in-your-hand maps to get from point A to point B. I think that here it’s quite useful to have a good physical copy of an Iceland map.
+There were days, before the technological revolution, when we relied on good old-fashioned hold-them-in-your-hand maps to get from point A to point B. I think that here it’s quite useful to have a good physical copy of an Iceland map.
 There are times when you will be in remote sections of the country like F-roads and internet service can be spotty to non-existent.
 A high-quality map will tell you about the surrounding terrain and what types of roads to expect as well as where to find gas stations, campsites, and popular sightseeing destinations.
 It’s a really good idea to plan your gas station stops in advance on an Iceland campervan trip, so use the map for that.